Coder-Spirit/nominal/@coderspirit/lambda-ioc/README.md

 // provide a way to asynchronously resolve groups by relying on the `:*`
 // suffix, so we can pass whole groups as dependencies. const svcGroup = await container.resolveAsync('svc:*')

+// In case we wanted to keep the labels of our resolved group
+// dependencies, we can rely on the `:#` suffix.
+This will return us a
+// list where its values are [label, dependency] pairs. const svcLabelledGroup = await container.resolveAsync('svc:#')
 ```

 ## Other considerations